davidJasperForman/davidJasperForman.github.io/_pages/about.md

  ,
 <a href="https://jacobsschool.ucsd.edu/cosmos/curt-schurgers">Curt Schurgers</a>
  ,
-  and especially my advisor
+  and especially my undergraduate advisor
   <a href="https://www.hillsdale.edu/faculty/timothy-dolch/">Timothy Dolch</a>
-  for their gift of ML research training during my undergrad in physics at Hillsdale College.
+  for their gift of ML research training during my bachelor's in physics at Hillsdale College.
  <br><br>
 </p>
 </div>